crmorgan/nservicebus-intro/README.md

 > As of 5/10/2019 the Particular dotnet new template is using NSB version 7.1.4 and NServiceBus.Newtonsoft.Json version 2.1.0 and is compatible with the version of NServiceBus and NServiceBus.RabbitMQ version 5.0.2 used in the Infrastructure project.
 If the NServiceBus version your Particular dotnet new template uses is differnt than this you may have to upgrade/downgrade the Infrastructure project's NServiceBus version so they are compatible.

-# Step Two #
+# Step Two - Sales
 In this step you will add a **Sales** microservice that handles a `PlaceOrder` command sent by the web site's checkout process.

-### Create a Sales Endpoint ###
+### Create a Sales Endpoints ###
-Lets use the dotnet CLI and NServiceBus project templates to create a project that will be the endpoint host for the **Sales** service.
+Lets use the dotnet CLI and the [Particular dotnet new Templates](https://docs.particular.net/nservicebus/dotnet-templates) to create a container project that will be the endpoint host for the **Sales** service.

-1. From your favorite command shell run `dotnet new -i "ParticularTemplates"` to install the latest version of the [Particular dotnet new Templates](https://docs.particular.net/nservicebus/dotnet-templates).
+1. From your favorite command shell execute `dotnet new -i "ParticularTemplates"` to install the latest version of the Particular dotnet new Templates.
+You can be in any directory for this.
-2. Change to the `nservicebus-intro/src/exercise` directory and run `dotnet new nsbdockercontainer -n Sales.Endpoints` to create the new **Sales.Endpoints** project.
+2. Change to the `src/exercise` directory and execute `dotnet new nsbdockercontainer -n Sales.Endpoints` to create a **Sales.Endpoints** project.
-3. In Visual Studio add the project to the `Sales` solution folder using Add Existing Project.
-There is already a `Sales.Messages` project in the `Sales` solution folder which is a netstandard class library project that will be used later on in this step.
+3. In Visual Studio right click on the `Sales` solution folder and select **Add Existing Project** then select the new **Sales.Endpoints.csproj** project.

+There is already a `Sales.Messages` project in the `Sales` solution folder.
+This is a netstandard class library project that will be used later on in this step.

 ### Configure NServiceBus Endpoint ###
+Like you did in the **store-web** project lets swap out the endpoint configuration code with the builder.

-In the `Hosts.cs` file:
+In the **Sales.Endpoints** `Hosts.cs` file:

 1. Change the `EndpointName` property value to `sales`
    ```cs